Audi A6 hybrid reliability & safety

 |5 stars (2018)||93%||85%||76%|

 Audi has a reputation for building solid cars and the A6 feels like it follows that tradition, save for a slight build-quality issue on our test car involving rattly trim.
 Our anecdotal evidence isn't necessarily backed up by that of owners, however, at least according to the latest Driver Power owner satisfaction survey.
-The brand finished 21st overall out of 30 manufacturers in the 2020 edition of the survey, with rather incongruously low scores for build quality and reliability, as well as ride quality and steering.
+The brand finished 21st overall out of 30 manufacturers, with rather incongruously low scores for build quality and reliability, as well as ride quality and steering.
 Still, Audi managed to beat both BMW (27th) and Mercedes (28th) overall.

 Audi A6 hybrid reliability & problems